CartoDB/analytics-toolbox-core/clouds/redshift/modules/doc/quadbin/QUADBIN_BOUNDARY.md

 **Description**

-Returns the boundary for a given quadbin.
+Returns the boundary for a given Quadbin.
 We extract the boundary in the same way as when we calculate its [QUADBIN_BBOX](#quadbin_bbox), then enclose it in a GeoJSON and finally transform it into a geography.

-* `quadbin`: `BIGINT` quadbin to get the boundary geography from.
+* `quadbin`: `BIGINT` Quadbin to get the boundary geography from.

 **Return type**